schoettl/controlpanel/README.md

 # - Button caption
 # - Primary button shell command
-# - Shell command to determine button visibility
+# - Shell command to determine button visibility (default: always visible)
+# - Flag to indicate if the window should be hidden after clicking the button
+#   (0 or 1; default: 0 -> window is not hidden)

+# Trailing columns can be omitted.

 # Don't forget the trailing "&" in the primary command
 # to run a command in background.